-Boot Hill Museum is home to several historic structures that have been moved onto the property over the history of the museum.
+Boot Hill Museum is home to several historic buildings that have been moved onto the property over the history of the museum.
 The first was the Fort Dodge Jail, acquired in 1953.
 The most recent is the church building that was reconstructed into the First Union Church and opened in 2008.
 These buildings were moved in from locations in Dodge City and surrounding communities.

 This building is believed to date to the 1870’s It was originally located a few blocks north of its current location.
 It is equipped with everything a blacksmith needed to build tools and fix wagon wheels.